 We took the Tateyama Kurobe Alpine Route which is spectacular!
 So if you have the time, you should definitely do it.

-The famous Takayama Festival is held in the old town twice a year – at spring (14th – 15th of April) and autumn (9th to 10th of October).
+The famous Takayama Festival is held in the old town twice a year – in spring (14th – 15th of April) and autumn (9th to 10th of October).
 We did, unfortunately, miss it as we visited Takayama in August, but the festival is supposed to be amazing and one of the best that Japan has to offer.

 The spring festival is also called Sanno Festival as it takes part in the Hie Shrine or Sanno-sama Shrine (located at the southern part of the old town of Takayama).
 The autumn festival`s name is Hachiman as it is held in the Hachiman Shrine (in the northern part of the old town).